xCDAT/xcdat/docs/index.rst

   - Time series averaging and calculation of climatologies and anomalies
   - Use of time bounds for calculating weights
-  - Optional centering of time using time bounds
+  - Optional centering of time coordinates using time bounds

 - Geospatial weighted averaging over rectilinear grid